Join our in-person and online Summer Information Session – 21 & 22 June

 Optional classes - list B

-Business Finance
+Business Finance (20 credits)

-This class provides an understanding of financial management within a business enterprise.
+This module provides an understanding of financial management within a business enterprise.
 It builds on introductory investment appraisal rules from year 1 to consider the appropriate cash flows to be evaluated when undertaking an investment project, forecasting and management of cash flows over time to ensure sufficient liquidity, and how companies determine their cost of capital for such projects.
 It'll also provide a framework to allow students to understand a company's financial policy decisions relating to payout policy, leasing, raising equity capital in efficient markets, and capital structure.
 Finally, it'll provide students with an understanding of how to value a business enterprise.

-Business Law
+Business Law (20 credits)

 Communicating Mathematics & Statistics (20 credits)

-This class provides you with experience of the skills required to undertake project work, and to communicate the findings in written and oral form using a variety of sources, such as books, journals and the internet.
+This module provides you with experience of the skills required to undertake project work, and to communicate the findings in written and oral form using a variety of sources, such as books, journals and the internet.
+You will undertake an individual research project, researching a mathematical or statistical topic and writing a short report on it.

-Accounting Dissertation
+Accounting Dissertation (40 credits)

 Optional classes - list A